Two-Year J.D. Program for Foreign Law Graduates

 Small Business and Not-For-Profit Corporation Law

 The Veterans' and Servicemembers' Rights

-Q: In what areas of law does the Law Center specialize?
+Q: What areas of law does the Law Center offer?

 A: While a Touro Law education prepares students for a career in virtually any field of law, the Law Center's curriculum is particularly rich in the following areas:

 Elder Law/Aging & Longevity Law*

 Land Use & Sustainable Development Law*